GoldenbergLab/naming-and-documentation-conventions/README.md

 - `tools`: general tools associated with the lab

-In the Goldenberg Lab, all repositories **should follow with** the name of the project.
-This should be a comprehensive name that could be recognized by someone who doesn't know the project or the analysis.
 Here are some examples for bad names:
 - Joes-happiness
 - joe-version1
 - r-analysis-cats

 Here are some examples for good names:
-- task-happiness-stanford-network-longetudinal
+- `task-happiness-stanford-network-longetudinal-amit`
-- analysis-emotion-regulation-intevention-covid
+- `analysis-emotion-regulation-intevention-covid-zi`

 #### Use all lowercase letters.